shreyas1998/HSCA_Multipliers/README.md

 ```

 Note- Inorder to simulate the array multiplier, one needs to make sure the parameter 'n' is correctly modified to simulate the 8*8 and 16*16 variants.
 For the other multipliers these are stored as 2 seperate code variants.

+The dot_diagrams directory has 2 Msft Excel files which describes the dot diagrams for the Wallace and Dadda Multipliers.